UPDATE: Fast-Moving Blaze Destroys Lodi Commercial Building

 An arson investigator was requested.

-Firefighters from Carlstadt, Elmwood Park, Fair Lawn, Garfield, Hackensack, Little Ferry, Maywood, Rochelle Park, Saddle Brook, Teaneck, Wallington and Wood-Ridge were among the mutual aid responders.
+Firefighters from Carlstadt, Elmwood Park, Fair Lawn, Garfield, Hackensack, Little Ferry, Maywood, Rochelle Park, Saddle Brook, Teaneck, Wallington and Wood-Ridge were among the mutual aid responders assisting their Lodi colleagues either at the scene or as coverage.

 Click here to sign up for Daily Voice's free daily emails and news alerts.